kosnet2/smad/README.md

 * **Copyright** — The tool is prepared in the context of a Final Year Project for [University Of Nicosia](https://www.unic.ac.cy/)

 ## Description
-* Server Anomaly Detection tool, that supports monitoring real-time systems on various levels.
+* SMAD supports monitoring real-time systems on various levels.
 * Users can set up custom monitors and alerts, and get insights based on metrics.
 * Good for system administrators, network/data analysts to easily identify questionable behavior in monitored servers.